google-research/big_vision/big_vision/configs/proj/clippo/README.md

 To train your own CLIPPO model, please follow the setup instructions in the [`big_vision` main README](https://github.com/google-research/big_vision#cloud-tpu-vm-setup).
 In the following, we provide the CLIPPO-specific commands required in addition to the setup, assume you are using the Google Cloud TPU setup (potentially with adapted TPU configuration, see table below).
 If you are using GPUs, please set up your machine directly and only execute the `--command` portions of the commands below from the `big_vision` repository root.

-The text rendering preproprocessing function requires manual download of the Unifont .hex files from [Unifoundry](https://unifoundry.com/unifont/) (please follow link for license).:
+The text rendering preproprocessing function requires manual download of the Unifont .hex files from [Unifoundry](https://unifoundry.com/unifont/) (please follow link for license):

 ```bash
 gcloud alpha compute tpus tpu-vm ssh $NAME --zone=$ZONE --worker=all \